-To understand the enzyme mechanism and enzyme action two hypotheses were proposed.
+To understand the enzyme mechanism and enzyme action, two hypotheses were proposed.
 They were:

 This hypothesis was proposed by Emil Fischer in 1894.
-This hypothesis helps us to understand the mechanism of action of enzymes.
+This hypothesis helps us understand the mechanism of action of enzymes.
 According to this hypothesis, the enzyme and substrate molecules exhibit various geometrical shapes and these shapes are very specific.
-Just as the lock and key model, this hypothesis states that the active sites of enzymes act as a lock that has specific molecules such as -COOH, -SH.
+Just as the lock and key model, this hypothesis states that the active sites of enzymes act as a lock that has specific molecules, such as -COOH and -SH.
 These enzyme molecules can only be opened with the help of specific substrate complexes.
 This hypothesis explains the specificity of enzymes and also the mode of action of enzymes.
 The substrate comes in contact with the active site of the enzyme complex and then forms an enzyme-substrate complex.
-When this complex is formed, then it undergoes chemical changes, and then eventually a product is formed.
-When this product is formed, it no longer fits into the active site and then escapes out into the surrounding.
+When this complex is formed, it undergoes chemical changes, and then, eventually, a product is formed.
+When this product is formed, it no longer fits into the active site and escapes out into the surrounding area.
 In this way, the active site is available again for fresh substrates.
 By this hypothesis, it can be concluded that a very small amount of enzyme can act upon large substrate molecules.
 It also explains how the enzymes are not used in the reaction and can be used again and again.
 Moreover, it helps us to understand the mechanism of competitive inhibition.

 Koshland proposed this hypothesis in the year 1960.
 This hypothesis is actually quite different from the previous hypothesis.
 It states that the active site of the enzyme is flexible in shape and can change its shape according to the nature of the substrate, which means that it can form its active site complementary to the substrate.
-It is easy to understand it in a way that how a hand induces a change in the glove, that is the same way an active site induces a change in the chemical substrate.
+It is easy to understand how a hand induces a change in the glove, that is, the same way an active site induces a change in the chemical substrate.
 The substrate gets into the active site of the enzyme.
 According to this, the structure of the active site of an enzyme is flexible.
 There are two types of groups that are present in the active site of the enzyme.
 One is a buttressing group and the other is a catalytic group.
-The buttressing group helps in supporting the substrate whereas the catalytic group helps to explain the mechanism of enzyme catalyzes.
+The buttressing group helps in supporting the substrate, whereas the catalytic group helps to explain the mechanism of enzyme catalyses.
 When the buttressing group comes in contact with the substrate, changes take place in the active site and these changes help to bring the catalytic group opposite to the substrate bonds that are needed to be broken.
-The above two models help us to deeply understand and describe the mechanism of enzyme action.
+The above two models help us deeply understand and describe the mechanism of enzyme action.

 There is a presence of an active site on each enzyme molecule.
 Substrate comes in contact with the enzyme and then an enzyme-substrate complex is formed.
 After a while, the enzyme-substrate complex changes to enzyme-product complex, and then the product gets separated from it.
-This way the enzyme is not used up in the reaction.
+This way, the enzyme is not used up in the reaction.
 The catalytic cycle helps to explain the mechanism of enzyme action through the following points:

 The substrate gets bound to the active site.